tobigun/EavesDrum/README.md

 - **Affordable:** you might be able to make an assembled trigger module for approx. 20€.
   - See the section [Build your own EavesDrum trigger module](#use-the-reference-design).
 - **Supported Microcontrollers:**
-  - Raspberry Pi Pico 2 (recommended).
+  - Raspberry Pi Pico2
-  - Raspberry Pi Pico.
+  - Raspberry Pi Pico2W (comes with a WIFI and Bluetooth module)
-  - A port for the Waveshare ESP32-S3 Pico with Wi-Fi UI and BLE MIDI was started but not finished.
+    - Required for MIDI over Bluetooth LE.
-    - As the Pico (2)W also supports Wi-Fi and BLE (not implemented yet), the only relevant difference to the Pico is that the ESP32-S3 has two instead of one ADC.
-In turn, USB network is more difficult than with Pico due to the TinyUSB implementation.
+    - Also provides a WIFI Access Point to reach the EavesDrum WebUI wirelessly.

 - **Open Source:** Source code and PCB Gerber files are available for customization and extension.
 - **WebUI Configuration:** Browser-based interface for setting up and tweaking trigger parameters such as sensitivity, threshold, retrigger prevention, and more.
 No app required as the UI runs directly on the trigger module.